travis-ci/docs-travis-ci-com/user/deployment/codedeploy.md

 ---
-title: Amazon CodeDeploy
+title: AWS CodeDeploy
 layout: en
 permalink: codedeploy/
 ---

-Travis CI can automatically trigger a new Deployment on [Amazon CodeDeploy](http://aws.amazon.com/documentation/codedeploy/) after a successful build.
+Travis CI can automatically trigger a new Deployment on [AWS CodeDeploy](http://aws.amazon.com/documentation/codedeploy/) after a successful build.

 For a minimal configuration, all you need to do is add the following to your `.travis.yml`: